Trump and Democrats turn rivals Texas and California into proxies for national power struggle

 National Democratic Chairman Ken Martin answered that Trump and compliant Republicans are subverting democracy out of fear given the president's lagging approval ratings and voter angst over the massive GOP tax and policy bill he signed last month.

-“They know they're headed toward a loss of the Congress in 2026,” Martin said in Illinois, where multiple Texas Democrats have settled temporarily to deny their Republican colleagues a quorum in Austin.
-“They're afraid, and they should be.”
+“Republicans are running scared that voting for this monstrosity will make them lose their majority, and it certainly will,” Martin said in Illinois, where multiple Texas Democrats have settled temporarily to deny their Republican colleagues a quorum in Austin.
+“They don’t give a damn about the will of voters for their needs. ...
+It's insulting.
+It's shameful.
+It's wrong.”

 A standoff in Texas after Democrats leave the state